achavez67/osticket-prereqs/README.md

 <img src="https://i.imgur.com/gp4Ra40.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 We are going to locate C:\inetpub\wwwroot\osTicket\include\ost-sampleconfig.php and rename it to C:\inetpub\wwwroot\osTicket\include\ost-config.php.
-We then will assign permissions to this file, First we will siable inheritence by right clicking on the file->properties->security->advanced->disable inheritance->remove all inherited permissions from this object.
+We then will assign permissions to this file, First we will disable inheritence by right clicking on the file->properties->security->advanced->disable inheritance->remove all inherited permissions from this object.
 Then we will add permissions by going to select principle and type "everyone" under "Enter the object name to select".
 Check names, and then check the box that says "Full Control" click on "apply" and then "ok".

 </p>
 <br />